 GIS Field Technician

-Technicians visit sites to take measurements of the land and collect data used to make maps.
+Technicians visit sites to take land measurements and collect data for maps.

 Salary Range: $38,000 to $50,000